LEARN TO SEW A CYCLING CAP

 If you’ve wanted to set aside the time to finally make yourself a cycling cap, why not book a class?
-Meet some new people, have help to get over any tricky bits, and check that project off your list?
+Meet some new people, get help to get over any tricky bits, and check that project off your list?

 Level 2 Sewing Class: Some prior sewing experience needed